KunalJoshi15/spring-blog/README.md

 JoinColumn annotation is used for specifying the join column.
 CascadeType all annotation is used for making changes to the other linked entity as well.
+Lets add the validation in case of the java spring boot application.
+Usually for adding the validations we use the jsr library.
+It is just an extension to the hibernate other library and we can use the annotations which were part of hibernate.
+Starting from the spring version 2.3 we need to explicitly add the spring-boot-starter-validation dependency.